 Our current packaging includes a clear poly bag and a poly mailer bag that keep the garment well-protected against rain and shipping conditions.
 We will be developing more sustainable packaging options in the coming year, but hope you can recycle the bags as much as possible.

-1. Designing durable, timeless pieces with natural fabrics and components from trusted suppliers.
+1. Designing durable, timeless pieces with natural fabrics and components.
 Using polyester only for specific product groups and continue sourcing for recycled polyester.

-2. Working only with reliable factories that we have build up personal working relationships with, and have no minimums in order to maintain production flexibility.
+2. Working with reliable suppliers that we have build up personal working relationships with, and have no minimums in order to maintain production flexibility.

 3. Developing more sustainable packaging options with bio-degrable materials.

-4. Keeping our ready-to-wear line of bestselling essentials and statement pieces and moving towards more made-to-order artisanal designs.
-Creating more one-off pieces that recycle scrap materials.
+4. Reducing collection sizes to bestselling essentials and moving towards made-to-order designs.
+Creating more one-off artisanal pieces that recycle scrap materials.

 Fashion & Sustainability, Kate Fletcher